Jan 23, 2018

-In addition, a note to the exception makes clear that if an employee becomes ill as a result of ingesting food contaminated by workplace contaminants such as lead, or contracts food poisoning from food items provided by the employer, the case would be considered work-related.
+In addition, a note to the exception clarifies that if an employee becomes ill due to ingesting food contaminated by workplace contaminants such as lead or contracts food poisoning from food items provided by the employer, the case would be considered work-related.

-Another wrinkle here worth noting is if an employee contracts food poisoning from a sandwich brought from home or purchased in the company cafeteria and must take time off to recover, the case is not considered work-related.
+Another wrinkle here is that if an employee contracts food poisoning from a sandwich brought from home or purchased in the company cafeteria and must take time off to recover, the case is not considered work-related.

 On the other hand, if an employee contracts food poisoning from a meal provided by the employer at a business meeting or company function and takes time off to recover, the case would be considered work-related.
-Food provided or supplied by the employer does not include food purchased by the employee from the company cafeteria but does include food purchased by the employer from the company cafeteria for business meetings or other company functions.
+Food provided or supplied by the employer does not include food purchased by the employee from the company cafeteria.
+Still, it does include food purchased by the employer from the company cafeteria for business meetings or other company functions.

-Injuries and illnesses will not be considered work-related if they are solely the result of employees doing personal tasks (unrelated to their employment) at the establishment outside of their assigned working hours.
-This exception allows employers limited flexibility to exclude from the recordkeeping system situations where the employee is using the employer's establishment for purely personal reasons during his or her off-shift time.
+Injuries and illnesses will not be considered work-related if they result from employees doing personal tasks (unrelated to their employment) at the establishment outside of their assigned working hours.
+This exception allows employers limited flexibility to exclude from the recordkeeping system situations where the employee uses the employer's establishment for purely personal reasons during his or her off-shift time.

 On the other hand, if the employee were at the employer's establishment outside his or her assigned working hours to attend a company business meeting or a company training session, such a slip or fall would be work-related.

-Injuries and illnesses will not be considered work-related if they are solely the result of personal grooming, self-medication for a non-work-related condition, or are intentionally self-inflicted.
-This exception allows the employer to exclude from the Log cases related to personal hygiene, self-administered medications and intentional self-inflicted injuries, such as attempted suicide.
+Injuries and illnesses will not be considered work-related if they result from personal grooming, self-medication for a non-work-related condition, or are intentionally self-inflicted.
+This exception allows the employer to exclude from the Log cases related to personal hygiene, self-administered medications, and intentional self-inflicted injuries, such as attempted suicide.

-For example, a burn injury from a an adverse used at work to dry the employee's hair would not be work-related.
-Similarly, a negative reaction to a medication brought from home to treat a non-work condition would not be considered a work-related illness, even though it first manifested at work.
+For example, a burn injury from an adverse used at work to dry the employee's hair would not be work-related.
+Similarly, an adverse reaction to a medication brought from home to treat a non-work condition would not be considered a work-related illness, even though it first manifested at work.

 Injuries will not be considered work-related if they are caused by motor vehicle accidents occurring in company parking lots or on company access roads while employees are commuting to or from work.
-This exception allows the employer to exclude cases where an employee is injured in a motor vehicle accident while commuting from work to home or from home to work or while on a personal errand.
+This exception allows the employer to exclude cases where an employee is injured in a motor vehicle accident while commuting from work to home (or from home to work) or on a personal errand.

-For example, if an employee was injured in a car accident while arriving at work or while leaving the company's property at the end of the day, or while driving on his or her lunch hour to run an errand, the case would not be considered work-related.
+For example, if an employee was injured in a car accident while arriving at work, leaving the company's property at the end of the day, or driving on his or her lunch hour to run an errand, the case would not be considered work-related.

 On the other hand, if an employee were injured in a car accident while leaving the property to purchase supplies for the employer, the case would be work-related.
-This exception represents a change from the position taken under the older record keeping rule, which was that no injury or illness occurring in a company parking lot was considered work-related.
+This exception represents a change from the position taken under the older record-keeping rule.
+No injury or illness occurring in a company parking lot was considered work-related.

 Common colds and flu will not be considered work-related.